×

 Zebulon Regional Sports Complex

-The development would be in Northwest Douglas County and include different athletic facilities to meet the recreational sports needs of the County’s residents in alignment with the Investment and Public Engagement Strategy for the Parks, Trails, Historic Resources and Open Space Fund.
+The development would be in Northwest Douglas County and is intended to include different athletic facilities to meet the recreational sports needs of the County’s residents in alignment with the Investment and Public Engagement Strategy for the Parks, Trails, Historic Resources and Open Space Fund.
 The proposed site is 4 miles south of C-470, offering connectivity and accessibility.

 Community Engagement Process